PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 other delimited files, Excel, databases, HDF5, HTML and JSON.
 Pandas has facilities for storing variable-frequency timeseries data, both 1-d and 2-d, and for managing timeseries data with operations such as filling, converting frequencies, and date shifting.
-As with NumPy, Pandas provides indexing and slicing of your data, and numerous relational operations such as group by, join and merge.
+As with NumPy, pandas provides indexing and slicing of your data, and numerous relational operations such as group by, join and merge.
 Data and axes can be labeled and indexed.
 Pandas provides facilities for data analysis and modeling, and pandas interoperates with the functions provided by SciPy.

-Let's try an example using Pandas.
+Let's try an example using pandas.
 Suppose you notice a news article about the Consumer Price Index (CPI) for U.S. Housing and want to explore some of that data.
 An online search leads you to the [Bureau of Labor Statistics](https://www.bls.gov/) and to a set of csv files on their website.
 In